 The following discussion is a summary of the material U.S. federal income tax consequences to you of purchasing, owning and disposing of our capital stock or our operating partnership's debt securities.
-This discussion is limited to holders who hold our capital stock or our operating partnership's debt securities as "capital assets" within the meaning of Section 1221
+This discussion is limited to holders who hold our capital stock or our operating partnership's debt securities as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances, including the alternative minimum tax.
+In addition, except where specifically noted, it does not address consequences relevant to holders subject to special rules, including, without limitation:

-- U.S. expatriates and former citizens or long-term residents of the United States; - persons subject to the alternative minimum tax; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding our capital stock or our operating partnership's debt securities as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - · banks, insurance companies, and other financial institutions; - REITs or regulated investment companies; - · brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our capital stock or our operating partnership's debt securities being taken into account in an applicable financial statement; - persons deemed to sell our capital stock or our operating partnership's debt securities under the constructive sale provisions of the Code; and - · persons who hold or receive our capital stock pursuant to the exercise of any employee stock option or otherwise as compensation.
+- U.S. expatriates and former citizens or long-term residents of the United States; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar;

+- persons holding our capital stock or our operating partnership's debt securities as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - REITs or regulated investment companies; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our capital stock or our operating partnership's debt securities being taken into account in an applicable financial statement; - persons deemed to sell our capital stock or our operating partnership's debt securities under the constructive sale provisions of the Code; and - persons who hold or receive our capital stock pursuant to the exercise of any employee stock option or otherwise as compensation.